Gaining 8x more traffic & 6x more conversions in 12 months [Case Study]

 - Look for unlinked brand mentions and try to turn them into backlinks.
 You'll be surprised how good your link acquisition rate may be with this one.
 To scale this process, set up brand alerts in a tool like Awario and reach out every time the new unlinked mention in a blog post/news article pops out.

-- Don't ignore the broken link building technique.
+- Find broken backlinks to competitors' websites and suggest a fix by linking to your pages.
 From what I've seen, it still works pretty well.
 But keep in mind that you should find relevant pages and your content should be up-to-date and comprehensive if you want to get that link.

 Increased rankings and estimated traffic for the keywords that we optimised.
 I found some high-value local search keywords that brought significant traffic too.